Distance Learning Guidelines for Parents/Whānau

 And I choose to be present in all I do

 O te Tamaiti

 O te Wairua Tapu

 If the lockdown is lifted, we are likely to step down to Level 3.
-We will know more by April 20 and we will inform you of the arrangements.
+We will know more on Monday and we will inform you of the arrangements.
 If you require further guidance, after exhausting all the avenues above, please email: email@example.com and we will be in touch as soon as possible.